WHEN DID NEBRASKA'S SEX OFFENDER REGISTRY LAW TAKE EFFECT?

 WHERE DOES AN OFFENDER REGISTER?

 Sex offenders are required to register upon release from the sentencing court, OR prior to release from a city jail, county jail, state correctional facility or private/public institution.
-An offender moving to Nebraska who is subject to the registry must register within three working days after becoming subject to the act at a location designated by the Nebraska State Patrol.
+An offender moving to Nebraska or is temporarily staying in Nebraska for 3 days who is subject to the registry must register within three working days after becoming subject to the act at a location designated by the Nebraska State Patrol.
 An offender who does not live in Nebraska but is employed or attends school in Nebraska must register within three working days of employment or school enrollment at a location designated by the Nebraska State Patrol.

 WHAT IS THE REGISTRATION PROCESS?